 Mentees work with current Lancaster students (mentors) on a number of in school/college sessions based around the questions and issues mentees have about university.
 Mentees and mentors are matched through shared areas of academic interest.

-In addition to the in school/college activities, mentees will also take part in a 2 week online workshop working with Lancaster University PhD students from 12 different subject areas.
+In addition to the in school/college outreach activities, mentees will also take part in a 2 week online workshop working with Lancaster University PhD students from 12 different subject areas.

 The Target Uni Mentoring programme culminates in a final day visit to Lancaster University where mentees can mix with others involved in the programme, meet with Lancaster academics and admissions tutors and find out firsthand about student life and a campus university.